 Drivers who haul supplies, equipment and materials such as sand and water would not be eligible for the waiting time exception, even if their trucks have been somewhat modified or if they have extra training.

-The "proposal" is scheduled for publication in tomorrow's Federal Register.
+is scheduled for publication in tomorrow's Federal Register.
 Comments will be due in August.